deanmao/deanmao.github.com/_posts/2012-08-13-enter-chimera.md

 under any language, however one must create a fancy glue wrapper so that development isn't impaired.
 I created something that does exactly what phantomjs is capable of doing, except in a full js environment, called [Chimera](http://github.com/deanmao/node-chimera).

+There are similar "glues" like [phantomjs-node](https://github.com/sgentle/phantomjs-node) that integrate phantomjs by spawning a process, and processing the stdout stream, but it is limited by what can be done via the command line of phantomjs.
+If you really want direct api access to the browser, the best way is via direct integration.

+PhantomJS merely invokes QtWebkit behind the scenes, and provides an api layer that allows users to move the mouse, take a screenshot, execute js code, etc.  In Chimera, we are doing essentially the same thing, except that QtWebkit runs in the same node process, and control flow is governed by libuv and QMutex.
+There should be very little lag time between node and webkit as we've implemented it using the same async-style code that everyone is already accustomed with in node.

+Since this is a true browser, one can actually play youtube videos, move the mouse cursor around, etc -- anything that you could do in your chrome browser, you can do here.
+For fast web scraping, there's nothing better than running an actual headless browser window.

 If you're installing via npm, you can easily install it like this:

     npm install chimera